dendronhq/dendron-site/vault/dendron.ref.config.publishing.md

 This is the configuration namespace that holds all Dendron Publishing related settings.

-Below is an overview of what the publishing namespace looks like.
+Below is an overview of what the publishing namespace looks like:

 ```yml
 publishing: